Attacks on Christians in Karnataka: Police colluded with Hindutva groups, finds report

 “Many of our believers sustained bruises and injuries from this violence.
 Two people’s clothes were torn including a woman’s blouse,” the pastor said.

 Soon after that, the police entered the prayer hall and asked Christian worshippers why they were praying on Ganesh Chaturthi.
-“I tried to explain that our prayer hall which we used for 10 years was suddenly unavailable, and there is a weekend curfew that will not allow us to have our prayer on Sunday,” the pastor was quoted as saying in the report.
+“I tried to explain that our prayer hall, which we used for 10 years, was suddenly unavailable, and there is a weekend curfew that will not allow us to have our prayer on Sunday,” the pastor was quoted as saying in the report.

-The pastor said that went to the police station to file a complaint against the attackers, he learnt that a first information report had been filed against him instead.
+The pastor said that when he went to the police station to file a complaint against the attackers, he learnt that a first information report had been filed against him instead.

-The police also told worshippers that they could not protect them.
+The police also told the worshippers that they could not protect them.
 “There will be a law-and-order problem, so it is better if we don’t do prayer meetings at all,” the pastor quoted the police as saying.
 He added that two weeks after the incident, prayers were completely stopped.

 Also read: